Vycka/HttpMockSlim/README.md

 # HttpMockSlim

-Slim and simple  Http Server Mock.
+Slim and simple  Http Server.
-Still in development, created to be used in internal load-tests to mock some http services
+* Created to be used in internal load-tests to mock some http services.

 Developed with these requirements in mind:
 * No admin-rights necessary